Last Updated on

 - Click Style and set a top and bottom margin of 32px, make sure to unlink the margins first

 Voila, we now have a simple related posts element displaying 3 additional blog posts.
-The Posts element has a query setting which can be accessed by editing the Post element and scrolling down to the Query section, so you can control what posts show here.
+There is a query setting which can be accessed by editing the Post element to determine what specific content shows up here.

 Adding a call to action